The answer involves a lot more than the down payment.

 Once you get the keys, you may pay far more, depending on how much renovation and redecorating you’d like to do.
 Then there’s the cost of maintaining your home and making repairs — everything from gutter cleaning, lawn care and termite inspection to replacing the water heater.

-So, in calculating how much home you can afford, factor in the cash cushion you’ll need once you’re through yelling at the movers for scratching your new floor.
+So, in calculating how much home you can afford, factor in the cash cushion you’ll need, after browsing through this official site, once you’re through yelling at the movers for scratching your new floor.
 Tyson recommends having at least three months’ worth of expenses on hand to help pay for maintenance and emergency repairs.
 And, indeed, a lender will insist you have some cash reserves left over after the closing.

 Step 3: Flirt with the future